 Whatever the reason, the evidence is clear.
 There is simply no contest...Passover wins in the historical record hands down.
 And although it can't be kept according to the letter of the law since there's no temple and because Christ became its fulfillment, the commandment to honor it just as Yeshua told us to do still stands.
 We are to celebrate His death and resurrection by doing "this," Passover, in remembrance of Him.

 When all is said and done, we each have to make a decision when it comes to following the Creator of the Universe.
 Do we follow Him the way WE want to, in the ways and decrees of a Catholic Emperor, or do we follow Him the way His Son said to, the way all the early disciples did for hundreds of years?
 It's a tough switch.
 I've been there.
 Everyone thinks you've lost your mind.
 That's okay.
 Just turn around and tell them, "No, we lost our minds back in 325 A.D. and I just found it."

 3 April 2017

-If you would like to learn more about Passover, the rest of the feast days, and how they relate to the first and second comings of Christ, I encourage you to visit the Jim Staley Ministries YouTube Channel where teachings videos are being downloaded daily.
+If you would like to learn more about Passover, the rest of the feast days, and how they relate to the first and second comings of Christ, I encourage you to visit YouTube Channel Jim Staley Teachings where you will find many videos.